glava/global_weather/README.md

 # GlobalWeather

-TODO: Write a gem description
+GlobalWeather is a wrapper gem around SOAP service for weather forecast.

 ## Installation